 The Muppets in film and television

 Everyone who has been beholden to Muppet lore has a favorite character.
 Fozzie Bear, the great comedian, and Rowlf the Dog were two who topped my list.
 Years later, vainly attempting to recollect as to why, the reasons escape me.
-Those are the two, however, that stuck with me through the years.
+Those two, however, stuck with me through the years.

 After 1999's Muppets from Space, the Muppets took a break from the big screen.
 It was in 2011 when they made their triumphant return to cinemas as The Muppets.
 And what a return it was.
 Led by actor/writer Jason Segel, the Muppets were back to save their legendary theater and used the help of Jack Black, Amy Adams, and Zach Galifianakis, to name a few, to do so.
 And of course, the film produced this pleasing moment with Rowlf.